-Did Bernie Sink Hillary’s Chances at Winning the Presidency?
+Did Bernie Sink Hillary’s Chances At Winning The Presidency?

-In her new book, Why I Lost, 2016 Democratic Presidential nominee Hillary Clinton puts some of the blame for her General Election loss to Republican Donald Trump on her primary opponent Bernie Sanders.
-Clinton writes: “His attacks caused lasting damage, making it harder to unify progressives in the General Election and paving the way for Trump's 'Crooked Hillary' campaign."
+In her new book, Why I Lost, 2016 Democratic presidential nominee Hillary Clinton puts some of the blame for her general election loss to Republican Donald Trump on her primary opponent, Bernie Sanders.
+Clinton writes:

+His attacks caused lasting damage, making it harder to unify progressives in the general election and paving the way for Trump’s “Crooked Hillary” campaign.

 Like 2008, many in the Democratic establishment assumed the primary would be a coronation for Clinton.
 When Sanders announced his candidacy, it was with little fanfare.
 The political intelligencia viewed the Vermont Democratic Socialist as a gadfly who would barely register support.

 To Hillary’s chagrin, Sanders’ campaign became a movement.
-There was a vacuum which he filled.
+There was a vacuum, which he filled.
 Many in the Democratic Party felt that they had held their nose and supported candidates in the past who were too close to what Sanders terms “large financial institutions.”
 There was also an anti-foreign interventionist strand in the party, which was disaffected by the hawkish policies supported by Clinton, including her support for a troop surge in Afghanistan, an invasion of Libya, and her support for Israel during its 2014 military campaign in Gaza.

 No other candidate filled that vacuum like Sanders.
 He became a tribune for voters who had lost faith in the political establishment.
 By Sanders becoming the voice of the disaffected left, Clinton became styled as a voice of the establishment.
-This made the primary a lot more competitive than most expected, and cast Clinton as the candidate of the big financial institutions and militarists in the General Election.
+This made the primary a lot more competitive than most expected and cast Clinton as the candidate of the big financial institutions and militarists in the general election.

-Had the Republican Party nominated an establishment-oriented candidate, Sander’s supporters might have chosen Hillary, arguing that she is the lesser of two evils.
+Had the Republican Party nominated an establishment-oriented candidate, Sanders’ supporters might have chosen Hillary, arguing that she is the lesser of two evils.
 However, the GOP nominated Donald Trump, whose message of economic nationalism, criticism of financial institutions, and oft-mentioned opposition to the invasion of Iraq and the U.S. intervention in Libya made him more palatable to the disaffected voter.
 Hillary was required to ameliorate the chasm between center-left and liberal Democrats.
 This was valuable time she could have been using to win over moderates.
-Consequently, 12% of Sanders’ supporters marked ballots for Trump in the General Election.
+Consequently, 12 percent of Sanders’ supporters marked ballots for Trump in the general election.
 Data from Political Wire shows this to be enough to swing the election to Trump.

 In addition, some Sanders supporters chose Green Party nominee Jill Stein, Libertarian nominee Gary Johnson, or could just not bring themselves to select Clinton.